 This acts as a catalyst for locals.
 When we see the stands coming out of storage from the beach houses and being erected, our pulse quickens.
 Summer is finally and officially here!
 Businesses prepare, restaurants shine up, rental agencies ready welcome packages, and I begin to pray.

 The season we all depend on and wait all winter long to enjoy will bring another thing that we dread: ocean rescues.
-I used to get excited whenever I saw the Coast Guard helicopters flying overhead until I realized they aren’t training, they are rescuing.
-I see the guard stands returning as that sure sign of summer, but now I see it with a sigh in my heart.
+I used to get excited when I saw the Coast Guard helicopters flying overhead, until I realized they aren’t training…they are rescuing.
+I see the guard stands returning as a sure sign of summer, but now I see it with a sigh in my heart.
 Someone will lose his or her life here on our beach this summer.

 The beach areas on the North Carolina coast are subject to undertows and rip tides that have a deadly force.
-Posted all along our beach accesses are signs with information on how to stay safe in the water, but unfortunately, many folks don’t read these as they trundle by, arms laden with umbrellas, towels, shovels and coolers.
+Posted all along our beach accesses are signs with information on how to stay safe in the water.
+Unfortunately, many folks don’t read these as they trundle by with their arms laden with umbrellas, towels, shovels, and coolers.
 80% of all ocean rescues involve getting swimmers out of rip tides.

 HERE IS HOW TO SAVE YOURSELF FROM A RIP TIDE:

 1. Don’t panic.
 Rip Tides are only about 20-100 feet wide.
 You can swim out of one.